harishaaram/NewsOptimism/README.md

 4. Data has been scrapped from the resources at the **same** time(since it gets updated regularly).
 5. Our assumption is there is no bias between choosing articles.

-## The Approach
+## Approach:
-1. Collect news headlines and summary from all our datasets.
+1. Scrapped news articles and their content from the news media websites as text document.
-2. Convert the text document into Term Documen Matrix
+2. Converted those text document into csv formatted file.
-3. Preprocess the data.
+3. Preprocessed the data using NLP techniques.
 4. Tf-idf method is applied to find the importance of word.
-5. Sentiment analysis to show of text how much positive or negative for each day.
+5. Sentiment analysis to show how much positive or negative the news websites for each day.

 # Progress:

 ## 1) Data Extraction Phase:

 Data is collected as Text Document from the datasources as mentioned above.
-Have a look at the text file of the articles in the reuters.com front page.
+Have a look at the sample text file of the articles taken from the reuters.com front page on 10/17/2017.
 ![Reuters_10/17/2017](sample/reutersTextSamplefile.png)

 The data as CSV file has the following columns: